Nankai 8300 series: Two-car sets

 The two-car sets are formed as follows, with one motored ("M") car and one non-powered trailer ("T") car.

 The motored cars each have two single-arm pantographs.

 Interior

 Passenger accommodation consists of longitudinal seating with LED lighting used throughout.

+Sets 8318/8716 onward incorporate wood-themed interiors.

+The 9300 series uses LEDs for external and internal lighting, which Semboku states reduces power consumption by 50% when compared to the older 3000 series trains.

 History

 Details of the new trains were first announced officially by Nankai Electric Railway on 25 March 2015.
 The first two four-car sets, built by Kinki Sharyo, were delivered in June 2015.
 The first train entered revenue service on 8 October 2015.

 Six two-car sets were delivered from Kinki Sharyo in July and August 2016.
 These entered revenue service on 12 September 2016.

+9300

+Details of the 9300 series were announced in November 2022.
+The two sets were built by Kinki Sharyo and delivered in December 2022.

+The 9300 series fleet entered service for the Semboku Rapid Railway on 8 August 2023.

+Following the merger of the Semboku Rapid Railway into its parent company on 1 April 2025, all sets became property of Nankai Electric Railway.
+To preprare for the acquisition, all identifying marks on existing trains were changed from Semboku to Nankai gradually from December 2024.

 Fleet history

 The individual build details for the fleet are as follows.